Nicaraguan judge sentences man to 30 years in NY killing

 The Broome County District Attorney’s office in New York was deeply involved as a facilitator for witness testimony but had no authority over the trial.
 The witnesses testified, with the help of a translator, via a video link from a room in the district attorney’s office in downtown Binghamton.

 On one day of testimony last month, Anderson’s friends and supporters watched the grainy livestream from a wood-paneled viewing room.
-That same day, a police investigator testified that Tercero left a note at his residence saying he was sorry.

-It’s unusual for a person to be tried in another country under a foreign legal system for a killing that took place on in the U.S., but it’s not an unprecedented legal proceeding.

-From his perspective, Cornwell said he saw an experienced judge run a tight courtroom and a prosecutor who appeared to have handled high-level cases before.

 Ryan Tarinelli is a corps member for Report for America, a nonprofit organization that supports local news coverage in a partnership with The Associated Press for New York.
 The AP is solely responsible for all content.